ankitrajput0096/Swagger_And_JUnit_SpringBoot_Dockerized/README.md

 Your server should be now running on http://localhost:8090

+# Get an access to all exposed API's using SWAGGER 2

+1. Open any web browser.
+2. Write this URL in the web browser : http://localhost:8090/swagger-ui.html
+3. Enjoy !!

 ## Get an access to all exposed API's with Postman

 1. Install Postman (https://www.getpostman.com)
-2. Import Postman collection from the `Dockerized_SpringBoot_PostgreSQL.postman_collection.json` file
+2. Import Postman collection from the `Swagger_SpringBoot_Dockerized.postman_collection.json` file
 3. Enjoy !!

 ## Built With